carltheperson/advanced-js-objects/chapters/chapter-5.md

 # Chapter 5 - Prototypes

-Have you ever thought about how you are able to call `toString` on seemingly every object?
+Have you ever thought about how you are able to call `.toString` on seemingly every object?

 ```js
 const obj = {}